wp-plugins/wpbp-video-chat/trunk/readme.txt

 = 1.0.7 =
 * Renamed to wordpress-video-chat for easier seaching of the plugin.

+= 1.0.8 =
+* Major update to the core as it was only loading on certain themes, Also there seemed to be a conflict with another plugin.

 == Social Sites ==
 * Google+ - https://plus.google.com/115608989177049799241/about